Vijay Yesudas

-Vijay Yesudas (born 23 March 1979) is an Indian playback singer and actor.
+Vijay Yesudas (born 23 March 1979) is an Indian playback singer, actor, and composer.
 He has sung over 1000 film songs.
 Vijay works predominantly in the South Indian film industry, mostly in Malayalam, Telugu, Tamil, Kannada, and Hindi.
 He is the son of acclaimed singer K. J. Yesudas.

 Vijay made his debut as a singer with the 2000 Malayalam film Millennium Stars, which had music composed by Vidyasagar.
 Vijay Yesudas won three Kerala State Film Awards for Best Singer for the songs "Kolakkuzhal Vili Ketto" in Nivedyam (2007), "Akaleyo Nee" in Grandmaster and "Mazhakondu Mathram" in Spirit (2012), and "Poomuthole" in Joseph (2018).
 He has also won five Filmfare Awards for Best Singer and four SIIMA Awards for Best Male Playback Singer.
 He made a foray into acting by playing the villain role in the Tamil film Maari (2015) and the lead role in the Tamil film Padaiveeran (2018).

 Early life

 Vijay Yesudas was born to singer K. J. Yesudas and Prabha.
 He is the second son in the family, having an elder brother named Vinod and a younger one, Vishal.
 He is the grandson of stage singer Augustine Joseph.
 He studied in Chennai until 9th grade and went to the U.S. for further studies.
 He graduated from Florida International University with a BA in music.